Dover Beach Barbados – a classic vibe

 If you’re staying in St Lawrence Gap, you may find your hotel is one of those overlooking Dover Beach.

-In the streets behind The Gap are a few cheaper guest houses and the main road to and from Bridgetown is a short walk away.
+In the streets behind Dover Beach, Barbados are a few cheaper guest houses and the main road to and from Bridgetown is a short walk away.

 There are also swimming areas, ringed with buoys, giving nervous swimmers a sense of security.
 The sea is usually calm, which makes it a delightful place to cool off and generally chill out.